opengauss-mirror/openGauss-connector-jdbc/docs/documentation/head/connect.md

 	The driver supports the V3 frontend/backend protocols.
 The V3 protocol was introduced in 7.4 and the driver will by default try to	connect using the V3 protocol.

+* **quoteReturningIdentifiers** = boolean

+	By default we double quote returning identifiers.
+Some ORM's alraedy allows quote them.
+Switch allows them to turn this off.

 * **loggerLevel** = String